Everything You Should Know

 According to the firefighters contacted, this 71-line bus mobilized around thirty workers to extinguish the fire, but all was in vain.

 Moreover, the Perugia fire command acted at a breakneck speed to extinguish the fire, but everything burned down due to a thermal chemical process in the batteries.
 Luckily, no one was injured in this accident.

-Social media users, however, had reservations, with some saying, ‘what could have happened if passengers were on board?’
-The incident, however, made the RATP bus temporarily withdraw electric automobiles from their fleet.
+Social media users, however, had reservations, with some saying, ‘What could have happened if passengers were on board?’
+The incident made the RATP bus temporarily withdraw electric automobiles from their fleet.